davesims/policy-number-challenge/README.md

 ### Class Organization

-The final output structure of a parsed document has the following class structure:
+The final output structure of a parsed document has the following class organization:

 ```
 ┌───────────────────────────────────────────────────────────────────────────────────────────┐